 “It’s faster this way,” my wife said.
 And she was right.
 But only by about three and a half minutes.

-As a defense, rural Oregon doesn’t offer many roads, so my route to work isn't something I've given a lot of thought to.
+In my defense, rural Oregon doesn’t offer many roads to choose from, so my route to work isn't something I've given a lot of thought to.
 Except that it’s my route.
 (And what’s three and a half minutes anyway?)

 I suppose I could have extrapolated.